-The table above does not include the University's capitalized lease obligations.
-Capitalized lease obligations for the University decreased by \$33.2 million in 2011 to \$943.0 million mainly due to current year repayments.
+The table does not include the University's capitalized lease obligations.
+Capitalized lease obligations for the University increased by \$46.7 million in 2012, consisting primarily of new capital lease obligations of \$102.7 million with the SPWB, offset by current year repayments.

 In addition, the State General Obligation Bond program has provided capital funding for various projects of the University.
 The debt related to these projects is not allocated to the University by the State and thus is not recorded in the University's financial statements.
-Total General Obligation Bond debt carried by the State related to the University projects is approximately \$2.7 billion and \$2.8 billion at June 30, 2011 and 2010, respectively.
+The total General Obligation Bond debt carried by the State related to University projects at June 30, 2012 and 2011 is approximately \$2.7 billion.